hardpenguin/ReplaySorceryGUI/README.md

 - psutil
 - ReplaySorcery

-First two can be installed on Debian/Ubuntu by running:
+First three can be installed on Debian/Ubuntu by running:

     sudo apt-get install python3 python3-pyqt5 python3-psutil